Prepaid travel money cards (or currency cards) are payment cards that you can load money onto before you go away and use while you’re abroad.

 Once you have currency on the card you can use it abroad just like a debit or credit card.
 As you can only spend the funds you have on the card, you’ll need to top up when you need more money on the card.
 Prepaid cards generally offer this service online, through an app, or by phone.

-Storing your money on a prepaid card is much safer than carrying lots of cash around with you.
-Your card is PIN-protected, and can be frozen immediately if you lose it.
-Since prepaid cards aren’t linked to your personal bank account, there’s much less risk involved if your card is stolen.
-If you do lose your card, most providers will even send you emergency cash or a replacement card to tide you over for the rest of your trip.
+Storing your money on a travel money card is much safer than carrying lots of cash as your card is PIN-protected and can be frozen immediately if you lose it.
+Since currency cards aren’t linked to your personal bank account, there’s much less risk involved if your card is stolen.
+And if you do lose your card, most providers will even send you emergency cash or a replacement card.

-You’re much less likely to get stung by fees when paying with a prepaid card abroad.
-When you use your debit card outside your home country, you’ll typically be charged a 2.75% or 2.99% non-sterling transaction fee (and often a separate ATM fee on top).
-Most prepaid cards let you spend without any transaction fees, so long as you pay using a currency loaded on the card.
+Most travel money cards let you spend without any transaction fees (compared to a 2.75% or 2.99% non-sterling transaction fee using your debit card abroad!), as long as you pay using a currency loaded on the card.
 Some prepaid cards do charge additional fees (e.g. a small ATM withdrawal fee), but you’ll know about these up front, and can choose your card based on its fees and limits.

 Most cards now come with mobile Apps, so you can top up and track your spending on the go.
 Since you can only spend what’s on the card and can easily see how much you have left, prepaid cards are great for helping you stick to a budget while away.

-While credit card providers will require you to have a good credit score, anyone can qualify for a prepaid card.
+While credit card providers will require you to have a good credit score, anyone can qualify for a currency card.
 They will also have no bearing on your credit history going forwards.

 A locked-in exchange rate protects you from any negative shifts in the currency market, but it also means you won’t benefit if the rate suddenly improves dramatically.

-Most providers only offer prepaid cards for a limited number of currencies.
+Most providers only offer currency cards for a limited number of currencies.
 If you’re going somewhere exotic, you might need to get some old-fashioned cash for your trip.

 Wherever you are in the world, it’s likely that you’ll encounter a situation where you need a bit of cash.
 Markets, taxis and smaller shops may be only take cash payments, particularly when you move outside of capital cities.
 To be safe, it’s a good idea to carry a small amount of cash with you in addition to a card.